asee/greatest_updated_at/README.md

 ## Warnings

 Referencing tables without an updated_at will cause it to break.
+It may not work with some polymorphic relations.
 It has only been tested on MySQL.
 There are no automated tests.

 Pull requests and suggestions for improvement are welcome.